Project Period

 ###

-Eloquence Academy, Inc. is a 501(c)(3) nonprofit organization and 509(a)(2) public charity dedicated to increasing equitable academic debate opportunities for rural and historically underserved students.
-The Academy offers debate classes, summer camps, workshops, tournaments, in-school programs, and online resources for 2,700+ students across 35 states and 19 countries.
-Ultimately, EA aims to prepare youth for college readiness, career engagement, and community impact through the transferable skills gained from debate.
-Follow EA on Instagram, LinkedIn, and YouTube.
+Eloquence Academy, Inc. is the world’s largest youth-led 501(c)(3) nonprofit organization dedicated to increasing equitable academic debate opportunities for rural and historically underserved students.
+The Academy has offered live debate programs for 3,600 students, partnerships with 122 schools and nonprofit organizations, and online debate resources for 16,084 students.
+It has prepared students across all 50 states and 102 countries for college readiness, career engagement, and community impact.
+Follow on Instagram, LinkedIn, and YouTube.